10 tips for a successful adoption

 Kong toy chew: The hollow center can be filled with food and treats or your dog’s meals.
 A dab of peanut butter spread around the inside is very effective.

 Scenting: Hide a toy or a biscuit and encourage your dog to find it.
 Make the game very easy to start.
-Later you can make it more challenging by hiding multiple items in hard to find places.
+Later you can make it more challenging by hiding multiple items in hard-to-find places.

-Games to avoid include: “Catch me if you can” (dog can learn he can outrun you and he may think it’s a game of “keep away” when you want him near); play fighting and wrestling (encourages jumping up, chasing and mouthing or biting); and “tug of war” without rules (should only be played if you start and end the game, keep the tug toy in a drawer when not in use, end the game if the dog’s teeth accidentally touch you in any way, and if the dog is required to give you the toy frequently – say “give” or “off” and use a treat if necessary to make an exchange).
+Games to avoid include: “Catch me if you can” (your dog will learn he can outrun you and he may think it’s a game of “keep away” when you want him near); play fighting and wrestling (encourages jumping up, chasing and mouthing or biting); and “tug of war” without rules (should only be played if you start and end the game, keep the tug toy in a drawer when not in use, end the game if the dog’s teeth accidentally touch you in any way, and if the dog is required to give you the toy frequently – say “give” or “off” and use a treat if necessary to make an exchange).